-- Apply mathematical theorems to solve a variety of classical problems; - Formulate solutions to cybersecurity problems using algorithmic and mathematical methods; - Discuss the legal, ethical, and societal issues in the field of cybersecurity; - Demonstrate information literacy through the effective use of cybersecurity and mathematical resources.
+- Apply mathematical theorems to solve a variety of classical problems; - Formulate solutions to cybersecurity problems using algorithmic and mathematical methods; - Discuss the legal, ethical, and societal issues in the field of cybersecurity; - Demonstrate information literacy through the effective use of cybersecurity and mathematical resources; - Evaluate Cybersecurity issues within the context of diversity, equity, and inclusion.

-Graduates can transfer to a four-year college or university as a junior with a solid subject matter foundation to pursue a baccalaureate degree in Mathematics Education and Mathematics Teaching Certification.
-Consult with the STEM Division for details.
+Graduates can transfer to a four-year college or university as a junior with a solid subject matter foundation to pursue a baccalaureate degree in Mathematics Education and Mathematics Teaching Certification, Consult with the STEM

+Division for details.